kopach/espanso-gitmojis/README.md

 espanso restart
 ```

 That's all.
 You can start using the package.
-Open your favorite editor and type `:sparkles` to test!
+Open your favorite editor and type `:sparkles:` to test!

 ## Triggers